Tan Kin Lian: Post-retirement interlude

 Since retiring from NTUC Income in 2007, Tan has provided free financial advice and opinions on current affairs through his blog, and had established the Financial Service Consumer Association (FISCA) to educate people about long-term financial security.
 During the 2008 financial crisis, he organised public rallies for people who lost their money due to investing in Lehman Brothers' Minibond products.
 The rallies resulted in a petition to Singapore Government, signed by 983 investors.

 He has been active in social media in more recent times, and is especially "active on his public Facebook page which has a following of over 9,000 fans" where he posts regularly on his life as well as on political and social developments.
 He has also posted extensively on Forest City apartments in Malaysia, having bought a property there, on cost of living issues in Singapore, and on foreign labor in Singapore.
+Tan also spoke out against the proposed acquisition of NTUC Income by Allianz in 2024, a deal which eventually fell through.